 In celebration of Roger's Australian Open victory and 18th Grand Slam title, Wilson introduced a Limited Edition Pro Staff RF97 Autograph.
 Only 18 of these racquets were produced and each has been signed by Roger.
-While all of the racquets sold within minutes in January, six orders were not completed.These last six racquets are now available for sale.
+While all of the racquets sold within minutes in January, a couple orders were not completed and we are now offering these special racquets during Wimbledon.

 Each racquet features the exact same specs as the inline Pro Staff RF97 Autograph and commemorates his 2017 Australian Open win.
 Each racquet is individually numbered (1 through 18) and Roger has personally signed each one (on the grip and frame).
 100% of net proceeds benefit the Roger Federer Foundation.

 To own your very own Limited Edition Pro Staff RF 97 Autograph signed by Roger himself, click here.

 Roger appears in a dynamic and inspirational new Nike film titled 'Inspiration Unmatched' launching globally this week.

 The film arrives as the world turns its focus towards London where he will embark on a journey towards an historic eighth grass court Grand Slam.

 'The Roger Effect' underscores the immense impact the Swiss star has had on the game at all levels and popularity of tennis worldwide.

 Some players inspire the crowd get to their feet, Roger inspires the crowd get to the court.